-Even though this website is not affiliated with SEMA or the SEMA Show, we can answer your questions on getting into the SEMA Show:
+Even though this website is not affiliated with SEMA or the SEMA Show, we can answer your questions on how to get into the SEMA Show.

 - You must work in the specialty equipment aftermarket

 - You don’t have to be a member of SEMA

 Getting into the 2020 SEMA Show is a common question each fall, around the first week of November.
 The SEMA Show is a trade-only show.
 It is only for attendees that work in the trade.
 It’s not open to the general public.

 To get into SEMA, you must work in the specialty equipment industry and you need documentation that proves you’re in the industry.
 This is required if you register online or in person at the SEMA Show.